-Switch is a five-day program designed to build a culture of innovation within your government department, giving you the mindset, tools, evidence and confidence to switch on innovative thinking.
+Switch is a five-and-a-half-day program designed to build a culture of innovation in your government department, giving you the mindset, tools, evidence and confidence to switch on your innovative thinking.

 This program is a valuable personal and professional development opportunity.
 It will help you grow your capability in innovation and create an innovation culture within your department.
-Generating new ideas will help you respond to customer needs more effectively and add value to your communities.
+It will ensure you’re able to generate new ideas that will help you respond to customer needs more effectively and add value to your communities.